khadirahhobbs/fun-with-parallax/README.md

 # fun-with-parallax
-This is an extension of a small project for an Interactive Media Class

 For this project, I modified a lightbox gallery to suit my travel photography display needs, then added a parallax scrolling affect for aesthetics.
+One of my more beautiful looking projects!

-Tools used were HTML5, CSS3, JavaScript with jQuery
+Tools used were HTML5, CSS3, JavaScript with jQuery and jQuery plugins.

+View it live here: https://khadirahhobbs.github.io/fun-with-parallax/